SaraSpagno/Int-Dictionary-with-Generic-Tree-/README.md

-# Int-Dictionary-with-Int-Tree-
+# Ints-Dictionary-with-Generic-Tree-
-Implementation of Dictionary of Ints in C, using a Ints Binary Tree as data structure
+Implementation of Dictionary of Ints in C, using a Generic Binary Tree as data structure